ttopper/CPSC129/docs/10.2_IP_1/06_Edge_detection.md

 Edge detection is a first step in many machine vision systems.
 The idea is to identify the edges in the image and to use these edges as the basis for object recognition algorithms.
-What does edge” mean in this context?
+What does “edge” mean in this context?
 It means the visual edge between two regions of an image.
 Thinking back to the topography assignment in CPSC 128, edges are cliffs.
 At the visual boundary of a penguin’s back against the